alexispurslane/embryo-engine/README.md

   games I want to make and play, and will be rigerously and singlemindedly pursuing that.
-Therefore, I'm using Rust instead of C++ to save myself segfaults and memory leaks, I'm using OpenGL 4.6 with AZDO techniques instead of Vulkan[^5], I'm using preexisting physics middleware, and I'm targeting the level of technology of 7th-generation (2005-2010 or so) games, just before the ~2015 era when especially game rendering technology got significantly more complex (before the switch to physically based rendering for instance).
+Therefore, I'm using Rust instead of C++ to save myself segfaults and memory leaks, I'm using OpenGL 4.6 with AZDO techniques instead of Vulkan[^5], I'm using preexisting physics middleware, and I'm targeting a hybrid of the level of technology of 7th-generation
+  (2005-2010 or so) games and earlier PC games (1998-2000 or so).

 ## Motivation